1) Show up; 2) Participate; 3) Ask for help.

-All students must maintain a 2.0 Cumulative, Campus, Major, and two out of three term GPA in order to stay in good academic standing.
+All students must maintain a 2.0 for their Cumulative, Campus, and Major GPA in order to stay in good academic standing.
 If a student drops below a 2.0 in any these GPA's, they will be placed on Academic Probation and must adhere to the probation requirements.
 University Advisors will reach out to students who fall below good academic standing and will work with them closely to develop a plan to improve their GPA in order to be successfully removed from probation.
 We're here to help!

 Administrative Academic Probation:

 Meeting with your Faculty Advisor is the most accurate way to confirm if you are on track in your program and taking the right courses.
-You can find out who your Faculty Advisor is in your Student Services Center; they will appear under "Program Advisor".
+You can find out who your Faculty Advisor is in your PeopleSoft Student Systems > Student Center, under "Program Advisor".

 Your Curriculum Roadmap can also help you identify which classes are in your program.
 By checking off classes you've completed, you can see what classes you have left.

-To transfer credits taken at another institution into Cal Maritime, an official transcript from that school will need to be sent to the Office of the Registrar (electronic/PDF transcripts sent directly to email@example.com are preferred!).
+To transfer in credits taken at another institution into Cal Maritime, an official transcript from that school will need to be sent to the Office of the Registrar (electronic/PDF transcripts sent directly to email@example.com are preferred!).
 Once processed by Registrar, transfer credits will appear on your Academic Requirements Report.
 If a course is not applied to your degree, it may not satisfy Cal Maritime's course requirements.
 Please check with your department chair if you feel a course should have transferred over but is not.